EduardRata/Guess-button/README.md

 # Guess-button
-There is three bottons in this game, and you have to pick the right one in order to win the game.
+In this game you can choose how many buttons you want to create on the screen, and then you have to pick the right one in order to win the game.
 Good luck!